Katie Hobbs: Immigration

-In her January 9 State of the State address, Hobbs proposed expanding the Arizona Promise Scholarship Program to make it available for undocumented immigrant students to attend state universities and colleges.
+In her 2023 State of the State address, Hobbs proposed expanding the Arizona Promise Scholarship Program to make it available for undocumented immigrant students to attend state universities and colleges.

 In May 2023, ahead of the repeal of Title 42, Hobbs announced that the state would establish five new bus routes to transport migrants from small border communities to Tucson.

 On December 17, 2023, Hobbs issued an executive order ordering the Arizona National Guard to the border with Mexico to help federal officials manage an influx of migrants.

+In 2025, Hobbs vetoed Senate Bill 1164, which would have prevented state agencies and local governments from adopting policies banning cooperation with federal immigration authorities.
+It would have also required sheriffs and the state prison system to comply with detainer requests from the federal government.
+Hobbs has argued that immigration enforcement is primarily a federal responsibility, opposing state-level measures that would expand Arizona's role in policing immigration.

 Housing

 In March 2024, Hobbs vetoed bipartisan legislation to increase Arizona's housing supply.
 The bill would have reduced red tape around housing construction by preventing Arizona municipalities from requiring homeowners' associations, minimum home sizes, and certain building setbacks.
 She said the bill was "a step too far" and had "unclear outcomes".
 The legislation's sponsors criticized Hobbs for not offering any guidance on the legislation when it was being negotiated, as they could have adjusted the bill's language to make it more in line with her preferences.